 Using chemical methods for getting rid of termites can be quite hazardous, so if you are at the point that you’re considering this route, it is usually a better idea to simply call a professional.

-When To Call A Professional Exterminator
+When To Get Rid Of Termites By Calling A Professional Exterminator

 Sometimes, the termite infestation might be on a large scale that cannot be adequately covered if you decide to do it yourself.
 In such an instance, your best bet is to call in professional extermination services.
 The best thing about such services as compared to DIY is that they have the professional expertise needed to handle termite infestations of any kind.
 They are used to dealing with infestations and are therefore unlikely to miss any spots.
 It is important to check with the Structural Pest Control Board before hiring any professional extermination company.
 Another good move is to insist on a written agreement where the company promises complete termite extinction for a period of time, say two years.
 This way, the exterminators will periodically inspect your property at no extra cost.